ABCs of Photo Sorting: How to Turn a Mess of Pictures into an Organized Collection

 3. Choose Your Method of Organization

 Now the real work of sorting begins.
 Different sorting methods are recommended by people in different industries.
 My suggestion is that you use whatever works best for you, which means being clear about your end purpose.
-If you’re putting together a collection of photos to celebrate someone’s milestone , you’ll likely want to sort photos by person.
+If you’re putting together a collection of photos to celebrate someone’s milestone birthday, you’ll likely want to sort photos by person.
 On the other hand, if you’re gathering photos to put together a family yearbook, you’ll want to sort photos by date or event.
 Also consider combining sorting methods.
-One method may get you started but still leave you with a large, (somewhat less) chaotic of photos.
+One method may get you started but still you with a large, (somewhat less) chaotic pile of photos.

 Sort by Person or Subject